12 Best Burr Coffee Grinders of 2023

 Baratza Encore is an automatic conical burr coffee grinder.
 Coffee professionals often considered it one of the best entry-level coffee grinders on the market.
 Baratza Encore grinder features 40mm stainless steel conical burrs and a 550 RPM motor.
 It is not as fast as some other grinders, but the slower speed ensures low heat and good grind consistency.
 It has 40 grind settings that range from 250 to 1200 microns, making it an excellent grinder for manual brewing methods and the best grinder for French press brewing on our list.
 It can also grind for espresso but won't doesn't offer a lot of flexibility at this range.

 The key benefits of the Baratza Encore are the excellent grind consistency, durability, and value for money.
 Using the Baraza Encore is simple, but it lacks a timer function, so it does not provide hands-free grinding.
 To grind your coffee beans, you switch the dial on the side to the “on” position, then switch it back to “off” when you want to stop.
 You can also grind by pressing down the pulse button on the front of the grinder.
-You either need your timer or weigh your beans before placing them in the hopper to get the right amount off coffee grounds.
+You either need your timer or weigh your beans before placing them in the hopper to get the right amount of coffee grounds.

 Baratza produces the Baratza Encore grinder.
 The brand makes long-lasting and durable products and encourages users to repair their machines rather than replace them.
 Tutorials are available online, and replacement parts are readily available.
-You can buy the Baratza Encore on Amazon.
-The retail price is around $170.

 For more details, read our Baratza Encore burr coffee grinder review.
+We also reviewed a version of the Encore that’s more focused on making grinds for espresso, the Encore ESP.

 Baratza Vario is an automatic flat burr grinder that falls into the prosumer category.
 Baratza Vario grinder provides professional quality for homebrewers, but you could also use it in a small commercial setting.
 It features 54 mm professional ceramic flat burrs powered by a 1350 RPM motor.
 The large burr size ensures a more consistent grind and is more efficient, with an output speed of up to 2.2 g/s.
 The Vario features 230 grind settings, suitable for almost all brewing methods, and offers excellent adjustments.
 It has a built-in portafilter holder that can accommodate any size portafilter, which can be removed and replaced with the grounds bin for doser grinding.

 The key benefits of Barazta Vario are its professional performance and the large range of grind settings.
 This grinder is slightly more complicated than some other grinders due to many grind settings.
 You adjust the grind using the sliding switches on either side of the front panel.
 Additionally, you need to select both a macro setting from 1-10 and a micro setting from A-W. To start the machine, set the grind time, then press the start button.
 You can also start the grinder by pressing and holding the “manual” button.
-Finally, you can program up to three pre-set grind times as favorites.
+Finally, you can program up to three pre-set grind times as favourites.

 Baratza produces the Vario automatic grinder.
 Baratza company makes both prosumer and commercial machines.
 This grinder was created in partnership with Mahlkonig, so you will also see the Vario listed with Mahlkonig coffee grinders.
-You can buy Baratza Vario on Amazon, and the retail price is around $728 at the moment.

 For more details, read the full Baratza Vario review.